thuml/depyf/docs/walk_through.rst

 Another category of compiler is just-in-time compiler: right before the function is executed, it analyzes if the execution can be optimized, and what is the condition under which the function execution can be optimized.
 Hopefully, the condition is general enough for new inputs, so that the benfit outweights the cost of Just-In-Time compilation.
 If all conditions fail, it will try to optimize the code under the new condition.

-The basic workflow of a Just-In-Time compiler should looks like the following:
+The basic workflow of a Just-In-Time compiler should look like the following:

 .. code-block:: python